MinaProtocol/mina/rfcs/taskforce/0003-Integration-test-infrastructure-spec.md

 ## Outstanding Questions/Concerns

 1. We'd still need build profiles because of the constraint constants.
+This means there would be a docker image uploaded for each build profile.
 2. Would we be running all the tests with snarks?
+Currently we run integration tests with different proof levels (full | check | none).
+Some of the tests like the delegation test or bootstrap test that run without snarks would take really long time to complete with proof-level=full.
-3. Snark coordinators currently don't sync with each other which makes it a waste of resource to allow multiple coordinators
+3. Snark coordinators currently don't sync with each other which makes it a waste of resources to allow multiple coordinators.
+4. gcloud authentication from CI
+5. Logging infrastructure when running the tests in local environments.
+This also affects the automated validation when we integrate it with the testing framework.